IBM/example-health-jee-openshift/README.md

 11. Edit the file `example-health-api/kubernetes-openshift.yaml` to change the `image` key to your docker image.

-12. Set the secret values for your MySQL cloud deployment in the `create-secrets.sh` script.
+12. Set the secret values for your MySQL cloud deployment in the `example-health-api/create-secrets.sh` script.
 All the necesssary values can be found in the IBM Cloud MySQL service credentials page:

 ![memory](screenshots/mysql.png)